deepsagore/Music-Player/README.md

     Android Build Tools v23.0.2
     Android Support Repository v23.3.0

-*Learning
+*Learnings

-    Importing an existing project
+    Importing an existing project,
-    Adding labels for activities
+    Adding labels for activities,
-    On click listeners - onclick method
+    On click listeners - onclick method,
+    Starting one activity from other
+    Explicit intents
-    Starting one activity from other.
-Explicit intents setting themes and colors of various activities Arrays, Arraylist
+    setting themes and colors of various activities Arrays, Arraylist
     Adding the child views to rootviews